 Switching to a Plant-Based Diet

-It really depressed me, because all around on the Internet I would only find positive testimonials, where people would have the pleasant experience of lighter and shorter periods almost right away after adopting a whole foods vegan diet – especially a raw foods diet.
+It really depressed me to not see results.
+All-around on the Internet, I would only find positive testimonials, where people would have the pleasant experience of lighter and shorter periods almost right away after adopting a whole foods vegan diet – especially a raw foods diet.

 And here I was, experiencing worse and worse for every month that was passing.